oat-sa/taohub-articles/forge/items-types/qti.md

 Since TAO 3.0, TAO offers complete PCI and PCI hooks to enable developers to extend the functonalities offered by IMS QTI 2.1 standard.

-Portable Custom Interaction Best Practice Change Proposal<br/>
+Portable Custom Interaction Best Practice Change Proposal\
 The Change proposal recommendation to implement TAO PCI can be found in [[TAO PCI]]

 The base proposal from IMS is a draft version subimitted to IMS members for review.
 [IMS initial PCI proposal](http://www.imsglobal.org/assessment/pciv1p0cf/imsPCIv1p0cf.html)